 Michael Foot – Refurbishment of plaque

-Moose Centenary – Mural on side of Moose Hall and replacement of plaque
+Mural on side of Moose Hall and replacement of plaque, to be completed in time for the Moose centenary

 A steel statue of one of Wales’s greatest sporting heroes, Steve Jones MBE, OLY and Freeman of Blaenau Gwent, was unveiled by the man himself in front of Ebbw Vale Sports Centre last month.
 The statue commemorates Steve’s legendary achievements and was unveiled in the presence of a proud community of local and national dignitaries, top names from the world of running, Welsh sporting organisations, children and young people and representatives from the RAF and local ATC Cadets.